Critical behavior and Joule-Thomson expansion of charged AdS black holes surrounded by exotic fluid with modified Chaplygin equation of state: Thermodynamic of a charged AdS black holes surrounded by MCG

 Based on this, we can obtain the conjugate variables as follows

 here $T$ denotes the temperature.
 The aforementioned thermodynamic quantities adhere to the principles of the first law of thermodynamics within the new phase space

-the term $dQ^{2}$ is substituted for the term $dQ$ as indicated by Eq.\eqref{23}, the consideration of charge $Q$ as a thermodynamic variable poses mathematical challenges and deviates from conventional physical principles \cite{cq7,cq8}.
+The consideration of charge $Q$ as a thermodynamic variable poses mathematical challenges and deviates from conventional physical principles \cite{cq7,cq8}.
+In other words, the variables $Q$ and $\phi$ ($\phi=\partial M /\partial Q$) are not mathematically independent since $\phi=Q/r_+$, which can lead to physically irrelevant quantities such as $\partial Q /\partial \phi$.
 This selection is conducive to the relation